alkerway/hls-simulator/README.md

 The Rolling Dvr Length option tells the server to start returning a rolling dvr level manifest once the vod-to-live manifest timer exceeds the specified number of seconds.
 A dvr length of 60 means the level returned will contain the minimum number of fragments that exceed 60 seconds of duration.
 If this parameter is not specified or not positive, the app will return a event-style playlist.
 This option will only take effect for vod remote manifests that are turned into live manifests by the app.

-> Curl equivalent: append `&dvrWindowSeconds=60` to the generated live stream url
+> Curl equivalent: append `&dvrWindowSeconds=60` to the generated manifest url

+### KeepVod

+By default, given a vod manifest, the app will return a live manifest that updates according to the sesion timer.
+To return a vod manifest instead that mirrors the remote vod manifest, set the keepVod option.
+One can still simulate frag network events with this setup.

+> Curl equivalent: append `&keepVod=true` to the generated manifest url

 ## Step 3: Simulate Events